eugenekolo/kololib/README.md

 # kololib
-Library of stuff I've made, or use a reference mostly for bring up.
+Library of stuff I've made, or use as reference mostly for boot strapping.

 **Never do something twice.**